Five Little Ducks

-Five Little Ducks is a traditional children's song.
+"Five Little Ducks" is an American nursery rhyme.
 The rhyme also has an associated finger play.
-Canadian children's folk singer Raffi released it as a single from the Rise and Shine album.
+Canadian children's folk singer Raffi released it as a single from the Rise and Shine (1982) album.
 Denise Fleming's 2016 picture book 5 Little Ducks tells a reimagined version of the song.

 Lyrics and music

 Like all folk songs, the exact wording varies.
 A common variant is: